Your Health, Your Body, Your Heart. It’s Your Life

-Everyone hopes to experience a full and healthy life ('Living Well') as they age and thereby, have a long life ('Living Long').
-Wellness is a dynamic process that changes with age and is influenced by our genetics, lifestyle choices and habits and circumstance.
-Learning the current state of your true wellness improves your knowledge base, helps you set goals for your health, learn about your options and empowers you to make better choices for a longer and healthier life.
+Wellness is a dynamic process that often changes with age and is influenced by genetics, lifestyle habits and circumstance.
+Learning the current state of your wellness improves your knowledge base, helps you set goals for your health, learn about your options and empowers you to make better choices for a longer and healthier life.

 After watching this short and informative video, 'Just a Little Heart Attack', featuring Elizabeth Banks, review all the articles below and learn how your actual risk for heart disease, stroke or diabetes can be accurately assessed and managed.

 My Lifestyle Longevity Program is probably unlike any other you may have previously experienced.
 One major difference is that I have been utilizing Doppler vascular ultrasound to diagnose atherosclerosis (arterial plaque) for well over 20 years.
 I have measured the location, amount and type of plaque of the carotid arteries in the neck (risk for stroke) in over 2000 patients.
 Non-invasive vascular ultrasound can establish two important landmarks: (1) the actual presence of disease (plaque) and (2) if plaque is present, a baseline for future comparison.
 This simple office procedure provides the ability to classify a patient as more accurately being high risk (plaque) or low risk (no plaque) for a future heart attack or stroke.